 If negotiation is not possible or settlement discussions fail, it may be necessary to proceed to litigation to resolve the dispute.
 By filing a lawsuit, the aggrieved party may ask the court to award a remedy such as an injunction, a buyout, and damages for the monetary harm suffered.
 In addition, shareholder oppression claims litigated pursuant to Section 12.56 of the Business Corporation Act provide a wide range of options for courts to rectify shareholder disputes, ranging from the removal of directors and officers to corporate dissolution.

 Even if a lawsuit has been filed, it doesn’t mean that a case will conclude with a trial.
 An agreement may be reached at any time during the litigation process.
-At Litico Law Group, our attorneys are skilled negotiators and aggressive litigators.
+At Litico Law Group, our civil litigation attorneys are skilled negotiators and aggressive litigators.
 Applying our extensive legal knowledge and business acumen in every case, we have deep insight concerning what it takes to protect your company and its bottom line.

 If a shareholder or partnership dispute threatens to disrupt your business operations, it’s imperative to have an experienced business attorney on your side to protect your corporate interests.
 Located in Rolling Meadows, Litico Law Group serves the legal needs of small businesses and corporate owners in Illinois.
 No matter how complex your legal matter might be, we are committed to helping you achieve a positive outcome.
 We welcome you to contact us or give us a call at 847-307-5942 to schedule a consultation to learn how we can assist you.